AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-DownloadResumption.rst

 The highlighted fields can be used to arrange a download resumption.
-Recall that we already passed this structure to ``anjay_fw_update_install`` in previous chapters, but we've always made it zero-initialized before doing so.
+Recall that we already passed this structure to ``anjay_fw_update_install`` in previous chapters, but we've always zero-initialized before doing so.

 .. note::

     **Quick reminder:** download resumption is supported for **PULL** mode downloads only.

-Anyway, as you can see from the structure above, we're going to need three pieces of information:
+As you can see from the structure above, we're going to need three pieces of information:

-    - ``persisted_uri`` - that is, the URI from which the download was originally started,
+    - ``persisted_uri`` - the URI from which the download was originally started,
-    - ``resume_offset`` - which is just the number of bytes successfully stored before the device crashed / unexpectedly rebooted / whatever,
+    - ``resume_offset`` - the number of bytes successfully stored before the device crashed or unexpectedly rebooted,
-    - ``resume_tag`` - tag, allowing to validate that the Server still has the same firmware file available under given URI.
+    - ``resume_etag`` - ETag that allows to validate whether the Server still has the same firmware file available under given URI.

-Implementation-wise, we'll start with introducing a structure that'd hold the download state as well as utility functions that'd store and restore the state from persistent storage:
+In terms of implementation, we will start with introducing a structure that will hold the download state as well as utility functions that will store and restore the state from persistent storage:

 .. highlight:: c